simeg/alfred-workflow-ultimate-guitar/README.md

 ```
 ug <search term>
 ```
 The `<search term>` corresponds to what you would enter if you were searching on the Ultimate Guitar website.
-After inputting a search term and pressing enter a new tab in your default browser will open the result page on Ultimate Guitar's website.
+After inputting a search term and pressing enter, a new tab in your default browser will open the result page on Ultimate Guitar's website.

 ## License
 (MIT) The license can be found in the [LICENSE](LICENSE.md) file.